 Waitematā To Manukau | 16km | 4 hours

-Ever wanted to attempt to cross the width of the country by foot in one day?
+Ever wanted to attempt to cross the width of the country on foot in one day?
 The Coast To Coast Walkway does just that, crossing through the Auckland Domain, Albert Park, Newmarket shops, Mt Eden, Cornwall Park and One Tree Hill.
-Plus, you’ll gain bragging rights of crossing the entire city by foot in such a short amount of time.
+Plus, you’ll gain bragging rights of crossing the entire city on foot in such a short amount of time.

 All puffed out?
 Grab your jandals and check out the best beaches in Auckland.

-Image credit: Hillary Trail by Mark Meredith, Pararaha Valley by Auckland Council, all others by Alice Rich.
+Image credit: Hillary Trail by Mark Meredith, Don Mclean by Armelle Frimpong, all others by Alice Rich.